-It was on that day, I realized that no matter how bad I wanted to be a narrator or a lead character, it was decided I was going to play the “BLACK” character even if it wasn’t relevant to the story.
+It was on that day; I realized that no matter how bad I wanted to be a narrator or a lead character, I was going to play the “BLACK” character even if it wasn’t relevant to the story.
 It’s a lot for a nine-year-old to contemplate this reality.
 You mean to tell me that if I wanted to be Superman, I would be the “black” Superman?
 You mean if I want to be a police officer, I would be the “black” police officer?
 In between thinking about the next episode of Dragonball Z or Daria, I wondered if this situation was only going to happen at my predominantly white schools or was this something I would have to deal with my whole life because I was already tired of it.

 Is always being the “black” cowboy or the “black” kid in the classroom a good thing or a bad thing?”

-The next year.
+It’s the next year.
 I’m a big kid now.
 I’m ten years old.
 The fifth graders are performing Tall Tales.
 F*** yes.
-Tall Tales are all the stories about the larger than life characters like Calamity Jane, Pecos Bill, Paul Bunyan and John Henry.
+Tall Tales are all the stories about the larger than life characters like Calamity Jane, Pecos Bill, Paul Bunyan, and John-MOTHER-FREAKING-Henry.
 Everybody knows the tall tale of John Henry.
-He was this huge black steel-driver who raced a steam-powered hammer and won.
-I mean he died because his heart gave out, but he still beat the steam-powered hammer anyway.
+He was this huge “black” steel-driver who raced a steam-powered hammer and won.
+He died because his heart gave out, but he still beat the steam-powered hammer anyway.
 That’s a win for black America.
 This year the logic of the Columbia Elementary School teachers was going to work in my favor.
-Last year, I was the only black kid and the teachers obviously only made me the “BLACK COWBOY” because I was the only black kid so if I audition for John Henry, I will get the part because he’s a “BLACK STEEL-DRIVER” and I’m the still the only black kid.
+Last year, I was the only black kid, and the teachers only made me the “BLACK COWBOY” because I was the only black kid so if I audition for John Henry, I will get the part because he’s a “BLACK STEEL-DRIVER” and I’m the still the only black kid.
 SCORE!
 This time, the black character wasn’t just a one-line throwaway character.
 John Henry was a lead role.
 DOUBLE SCORE!
-I knew this time around, there wasn’t anything I could do the screw this up.
+I knew this time around; there wasn’t anything I could do the screw this up.
 I was going to nail the audition.
-All I had to do was walk into the audition and be black AF with overalls, and that was basically my entire childhood in Bakersfield.
+Get it?
+All I had to do was walk into the audition and be black AF with overalls, and that was my entire childhood in Bakersfield.
 Mission accomplished.

 I was confused.
-Last time there was a black character in the play, I was given that role because Columbia Elementary obviously didn’t want to piss off the neckbeards in the How The West Was Really Won Extended Universe Reddit thread, arguing about historical accuracy, right?
+Last time there was a black character in the play, I was given that role because my teachers didn’t want to piss off the neckbeards in the How The West Was Really Won Extended Universe Reddit thread arguing about historical accuracy, right?
 I was only the black cowboy because I was black and the character was black.
 I was okay with that stupid logic.
-I mean, it’s the same logic that we use with most media, right?
+I mean, it’s the same logic that we use with most media.
 With Tall Tales, I was sure that I was going to get the John Henry role because he wasn’t just black, he was SUPER black.
-He was damn near purple.
+He was purple-black.
 So, what went wrong?

 The role of John Henry was given a tall, lanky and awkward white kid named John.
-(I can’t make this shit up.
+I can’t make this shit up.
 They took this stay true to the source material bull to the next level.
 A few things could’ve happened in this scenario to alter the outcome I anticipated.

-- The teachers figured both the student the character were tall people named John.
+- The teachers figured both the student and the character were tall people named John.

 - The teachers realized the error of their ways in typecasting and picked the least obvious and least black choice.
 (Not a chance.)

 - Lanky and awkward John had a better audition than me.
 (Doubt it.
 He could barely speak full sentences, and he had a lazy eye.)

 - People are stupid and will find any excuse to justify their systematically biased decisions.
 (Most likely.)

 Either way, I look at the scenario, it still boils down to the fact that I was always going to be the “black guy” so the next step was to figure out a way to make this situation work in my favor.
-From that moment forward, I had the opportunity to continue to go out for roles that weren’t necessarily designed for me or I could accept my designated place within the oppressive institutions I frequented.
+From that moment forward, I had the opportunity to continue to go out for roles that not necessarily designed for me or I could accept my designated place within the oppressive institutions I frequented.
 The world was going to see me as the “black guy” no matter how many times I practiced my lines, rehearsed my eloquence, and ironed my dress shirt.
 There were moments I blamed the media for the consistent portrayal of black men on the news as criminals, problematic rappers or dead bodies.
-There was no point in waiting for a little, pointless piece of paper hanging beside the door.
-At age nine, I realized there was going to always going to be one adjective before my name.
+There was no point in waiting for a little, pointless piece of paper hanging beside the door to change that reality.
+At age nine, I realized there was always going to be one adjective before my name.

-BLACK MAN: Ok, history.
+Ok, America.
 I’ll play this role, but I get to write my own f**king lines.